 Columns B, D, and F are the Federal share of the total computable amounts entered in columns A, C and E for each fiscal year.
 (See §2602 for designation of fiscal years to be reported.)

---- distributed by type of service.
+B. Line Headings. -- Lines l - 25 are projected Medical Assistance Payments distributed by type of service.

 Line 1 - Enter the total computable and Federal share amount for Inpatient Hospital services.